benjaminhoffman/gatsby-plugin-mailchimp/README.md

 To setup or modify Mailchimp list fields, navigate to your MC list, click "Settings", then click "List fields".
 Then add, remove, or edit fields as you wish.
 Make sure to update your `addToMailchimp` listFields object after youʼve made changes in Mailchimp.

 ![screenshot of Mailchimp list fields settings screen](https://raw.githubusercontent.com/benjaminhoffman/gatsby-plugin-mailchimp/master/img/mailchimp_list_fields.png)

-## Version History
-**3.0.0**
-- uses `gatsby-node` and [Webpack DefinePlugin](https://webpack.js.org/plugins/define-plugin/) to extract your Mailchimp API key during _compile time only_, set it to global, then use it to make the http request.
-Previously, we were importing your entire `gatsby-config` file

-**2.0.0**
-- return a promise, not string, from an error'd http request

-## To do
-- ensure MC endpoint is valid
-- create basic MC field form (name, email, submit button)
-- spec